uwefladrich/scriptengine-tasks-ecearth/docs/sphinx/source/getting-started/installation.rst

     conda env update -n your_environment_name --file conda_environment.yml

-This YAML file contains necessary dependencies for packages that *should* be installed via conda (like Iris or eccodes).
+This YAML file contains necessary dependencies for packages that *should* be installed via conda (like, e.g., Iris).
 You can also install these packages from source, but this will require a lot more attention during the setup process.
 Refer to the documentation of the packages in ``conda_environment.yml`` for more information on installing them.